stopwords/vietnamese-stopwords/README.md

 # Using

-* Copy `vietname-stopwords.txt` data file to your project.
+### Method 1: Copy `vietname-stopwords.txt` data file to your project.
-* Using in Nodejs project
+### Method 2: Using in Nodejs project

 1. Install by `npm`
 ```sh
 npm install vietname-stopwords
 ```

+2. Require in Nodejs code
 ```js
 var stopwords = require('vietname-stopwords');